mward25/astroid_defense/README.md

 # EndGoal:
-  1. Be able to atack others bases
+  1. Be able to attack others bases
-  2. Be able to create bases that are atacked
+  2. Be able to create bases that are attacked
   3. Be able to buy new ships
   4. Be able to unlock more bases